Implementing the Skid Row Action Plan to Support a Safe, Thriving Community

 The residents of the downtown Los Angeles neighborhood Skid Row—many of whom have experienced extreme poverty and chronic homelessness—have long felt the impact of racial, social, and economic injustice.
 Yet community members celebrate Skid Row’s diversity and cultural richness—and seek to ensure that the neighborhood can find new ways to thrive.
 In 2022, Los Angeles County Supervisor Hilda Solis announced the creation of a Skid Row Action Plan with the goal of increasing safety and wellbeing for community members through permanent and interim housing and critical supportive services.

-Skid Row Action Plan:
+Implementing the Skid Row Action Plan:

 Developing the Skid Row Action Plan